Why is wearing a mask such a controversial issue?

 Why is it such a controversial issue?

-“It’s a great question and one that’s boggling the public health community,” says Dr. Shaunta Dube, a professor at Georgia State University’s School of Public Health.
+“It’s a great question and one that’s boggling the public health community,” says Dr. Shanta Dube, a professor at Georgia State University’s School of Public Health.

 Dr. Dube sees parallels between the current situation and the initial reaction from smokers when the government started restricting their behavior.